knit-pay/rzp-woocommerce/readme.txt

-=== Razorpay Gateway for WooCommerce ===
+=== Razorpay Payment Links for WooCommerce ===
 Contributors: infosatech
 Tags: razorpay, qrcode, upi, woocommerce, PaywithRazorpay Requires at least: 4.6
-Tested up to: 5.3
+Tested up to: 5.4
-Stable tag: 1.0.1
+Stable tag: 1.0.5
 Requires PHP: 5.6
 Donate link: https://www.paypal.me/iamsayan
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-The easiest and most secure solution to collect payments with WooCommerce.
+🔥 The easiest and most secure solution to collect payments with WooCommerce.
 Allow customers to securely pay via Razorpay (Credit/Debit Cards, NetBanking, UPI, Wallets, QR Code).

 == Description ==

-### Razorpay Gateway for WooCommerce
+### Razorpay Payment Links for WooCommerce

-This is the Un-Official Razorpay Payment Gateway plugin for WooCommerce.
+This is the Razorpay Payment Gateway plugin for WooCommerce based on [Razorpay Payment Links](https://razorpay.com/payment-links/).
 Allows you to accept Credit Cards, Debit Cards, Netbanking, Wallets, and UPI Payments with the WooCommerce plugin.

 It uses a Razorpay's Payment Link API integration, allowing the customer to pay on your website being redirected to Razorpay's Secure Payment Page.
 This allows for refunds, works across all browsers, and is compatible with the latest WooCommerce.